vectordotdev/timber-elixir/README.md

 ## What about custom events?

 No probs!
 We've put careful thought in how this would be implemented.
-You have a couple of options depending on how strict you want to be with structuring your data.
+You have a couple of options depending on how strict you want to be with structuring your events.

 1. Log a map (simplest)